patlolla-sai-charan-reddy/WebpackSkeleton/README.md

 # Step 5

-Type webpack in temrinal to build the modules
+Enter webpack in temrinal to build the modules
 <br />
 Enter webpack-dev-server to run the server, basically to leverage the livereload
 <br />
 #### You can see the output at localhost:8080